Skip to content

 Tim Leaves Jersey City for Gladstone

-In 1970, seven years BEFORE the infamous Star Wars call, Tim Hildebrandt decided like many others that Jersey City didn’t give him what they wanted to raise a faimly.
-Like many in the NYC suburbs you want to stay connected to NEw York via train but you want to be far enough away.
-Gladstone is as far as you can get on tpe Peapack Gladstone branch, so Gladstone it was.
-They purchased a modest three story Victorian house on Jackson Avenue in Gladstone, New Jersey.
+In 1970, seven years BEFORE the infamous Star Wars call, Tim Hildebrandt decided, like many others, that Jersey City didn’t give him what they wanted to raise a family.
+Like many in the NYC suburbs, you want to stay connected to New York via train but be far enough away.
+Gladstone is as far as you can get on the Peapack Gladstone branch, so Gladstone was.
+They purchased a modest three-story Victorian house on Jackson Avenue in Gladstone, New Jersey.

-The Gladstone home of the Hildebrandt’s served as inspiration for drawings, paintings and even the movie.
-The Victorian home was built around 1895.
-It was recently sold in June 2019 to yet another graphic artist.
-Funny right?
+The Hildebrandts’ Gladstone home-inspired drawings, paintings, and even the movie.
+The Victorian home, built around 1895, was sold to another graphic artist in June 2019.
+Funny, right?

 We found this old photo of the same home c.1900.

-IInside the home alongside an entire wall, Tim painted a wall mural that was recently found behind wallpaper by the new homeowner.
+Inside the home, alongside an entire wall, Tim painted a mural recently found behind wallpaper by the new homeowner.
 You can see the ties to dragons and castles similar to those found in Tim’s Lord of the Rings paintings.

 “The calendar was Tim Hildebrandt’s idea”, his brother remembered.
 “I wanted to pursue gallery art at that point, but Tim was pushing and pushing” on the J.R.R.
 Tolkien trilogy, “and then I read it and said OK.”
 The calendar project was their studio’s second best known, after their poster for the 1977 movie “Star Wars.”

-1978 edition of the Hildebrandt brothers JRR Tolkien Lord of the Rings calendar.
-The only item to outsell the calendar series was the Star Wars movie poster.
-The calendar started for them and ran from 1976-1978 with Ballentine Books.
+The 1978 edition of the Hildebrandt brothers’ JRR Tolkien Lord of the Rings calendar.
+The Star Wars movie poster was the only item to outsell the calendar series.
+The calendar started for them from 1976 to 1978 with Ballentine Books.
 The million-selling Lord of the Rings calendars created during the ’70s are now considered artistic masterpieces.

 It was a wacky old Victorian with turrets and cupolas.
 I think it’s still standing.
 Definitely not a mansion.
 It was crammed with paintings and knick-knacks back in the day.
 And yes, they filmed it around the house.
 Mrs. H. must have been very patient.